 The only problem?
 It’s almost NINE DOLLARS per container.
 WOOF!

-Rather than shed a tear each time I place it in my cart, I decided to make a copycat recipe.
-Let me tell you, this vegan pesto sauce is a DEAD RINGER for the store bought version!
+That said, I decided to make a copycat recipe and I swear to you this vegan pesto sauce is a DEAD RINGER for the store-bought version.

 My copycat vegan pesto is simple.
 No nutritional yeast.
 No pine nuts.
 Just everyday, affordable ingredients.
 I’ll show you how!